-Macmillan GPs are practising GPs who devote an average of a day per week to work with Macmillan to make a recognisable improvement in cancer care across the UK.
+Macmillan GPs are practising GPs who devote an average of a day per week to work with Macmillan and primary healthcare teams to make a recognisable improvement to cancer care across the UK.

-Macmillan GPs are recognised locally as cancer clinical leaders and will often hold several roles in addition to their daily GP role.
-Their role as a Macmillan GP spans the whole care pathway including work on early diagnosis, supporting people living with cancer and enabling people to die well.
+They are recognised locally as cancer clinical leads and will often hold several roles in addition to their daily GP role.
+Their role as a Macmillan GP spans the whole care pathway including work on early diagnosis, supporting people living with cancer, and enabling people to die well.